5 Reasons Why Your Dog Scratching Harness – How to stop it?

 Chafing

-Chafing is a common problem for dogs who wear harnesses, especially if they are allergic to the material or if the harness is too tight, which is why dogs usually keep scratching their saddles.
+Chafing is a common problem for dogs who wear harnesses, especially if they are allergic to the material or if the harness is too tight.
+Hence, dogs usually keep scratching their saddles.

 Here are some tips on how to prevent chafing: